yuxiaochen11/LineageGRN/README.md

 ```

 ### More
-More info about LineageGRN can be found on our website.
+More info about LineageGRN can be found on our website https://lineagegrn001.readthedocs.io.
 There you can find an API reference that give an introduction on how to use LineageGRN most effectively.
 ***

 ### Citation